The GORUCK Bullet (15L) – Our Review

 I also have wanted to see what gymnastics movements are like in the Bullet.
 On a few occasions I have given the “ring complex” from the 2023 CrossFit Semi-finals second workout a try.

 As you will soon realize, my rings set-up wasn’t ideal for this task; I don’t have enough space for a traditional kip or to completely straighten my legs at the bottom.
-As it is, ring dips and toes-to-bar were not a problem in the Bullet; the weight stayed where it needed to.
-However, I experienced a similar issue with the muscle-ups that I did with the burpees (if you demand “clean” muscle-up technique, please close your eyes!)
+As it is, ring dips and toes-to-bar were not a problem in the Bullet; the weight stayed where it needed to (if you demand “clean” muscle-up technique, please close your eyes!)

 The 10-pound ruck plate (I physically couldn’t complete the complex with a 20-pound plate) slammed into my neck or the back of my head on every rep. My wife (who is a pretty legit CrossFitter) had less trouble with these, but proved that you either have to have really clean muscle-ups to avoid bashing your head (or at least be cleaner than me) or you’ll want to wear a football helmet when performing these.

-As mentioned before, the GORUCK Bullet is under GORUCKS “Travel Rucksacks” and that the athletes from the semi-finals workout were likely using RUCKER 4.0 “Training Rucksacks”.
+As mentioned before, the GORUCK Bullet is under GORUCKS “Travel Rucksacks” and that the athletes from the semi-finals workout were likely using the Rucker 4.0.
 As such, I don’t want to pick on it too much for not being ideal for somewhat niche (ruck burpees) and very niche (ruck “ring complexes”) movements.

 With that being said, being very lightly padded and only possessing a top handle (no side or bottom handles) the Bullet doesn’t do you any favors when doing movements like ruck swings or when you’re tossing it around at all.
 As such, I don’t really recommend it as a first choice for most official GORUCK events.